 A simple special ed pre-approval form.
 Includes a quote from the PA home education law about the pre-approval requirement.

-Evaluator’s Report Form
+Evaluator’s Certification Form

 PA law requires that students be evaluated at the end of each school year.
 See my Evaluations page for more info.